mu-arch/SaureksCloset/README.md

 ## Your character, your look

-Saurek's Closet morphs how your character looks on your own client.
+Saurek's Closet morphs how your character looks on your own client, and for others with the addon.
 Your actual equipment, stats, and gameplay stay the same.
-Other players cannot see your Saurek's Closet look, unless they also have the addon installed.

 - **Dress your character:** browse the item database, filter by quality and type, and preview an item before activating it.
 - **Choose what shows:** customize an armor slot, hide it, or pass through your real equipment.